callumhackett/callumhackett.github.io/notes.md

 ---
 layout: page
 title: Notes

-# optional
-# description:
 ---
-I keep notes on diverse subjects using a very lax Zettelkasten system.
-This page lists some of my more thoughtful or useful notes, which may be of interest to others.
+I keep notes on diverse subjects using a very lax Zettelkasten system (it's more important to me that it exists on physical cards than that it uses a particular organisation scheme).
+This page shares entries which may be of interest to others (it's still under construction).

 <h2>Ethics</h2>
 - [Reduction of Marcus Aurelius's *Meditations*](/notes/ethics/meditations_reduction.html)